rasmus-leseberg/security-labs/README.md

 ```

 ### IP vs. Hostnames
 When providing a hostname, networking authentication will first attempt to use Kerberos authentication.
-Sinc Kerberos authentication uses hostames embedded in tickets, if an IP is provided, the authentication can be forced to be NTLM.
+Since Kerberos authentication uses hostames embedded in tickets, if an IP is provided, the authentication can be forced to be NTLM.

 ### Microsoft Management Console
 The MMC can be used with `Remote Server Administration Tools (RSAT)` AD Snap-Ins.
 To download:

 `Apps & Features --> Manage Optional Features --> Add --> RSAT`

-With relevant permissions, it could be possible to make changes directly to AD with MMC the benefits outweigh the disadvantages:
+With relevant permissions, it could be possible to make changes directly to AD with MMC.

-Benefits
+**Benefits**

 * The GUI provides an excellent method to gain a holistic view of the AD environment.
 * Rapid searching of different AD objects can be performed.
 * It provides a direct method to view specific updates of AD objects.
 * If we have sufficient privileges, we can directly update existing AD objects or add new ones.

-Drawbacks
+**Drawbacks**

 * The GUI requires RDP access to the machine where it is executed.
 * Although searching for an object is fast, gathering AD wide properties or attributes cannot be performed.

 ### Enumerating Through Cmd Prompt & Powershell
 The Cmd Prompt is useful if other tools fail, and can be helpful to embed a couple of simple AD enumeration commands in a phishing payload.
-The builtin command `net` is a handy tool to enumerate information about the local systm and AD. `group` is a sub-option for `net`, and can be useful for enumeration AD groups, as is `accounts`.
+The builtin command `net` is a handy tool to enumerate information about the local system and AD. `group` is a sub-option for `net`, and can be useful for enumeration AD groups, as is `accounts`.

 Powershell has all the standard functionality that Cmd Prompt provides, plus access to cmdlets, .NET classes to perform specific functions.
 Handy enumeration commands used in the lab are: